They Had Names

 They Had Names is an award-winning digital humanities project dedicated to uncovering, preserving, and sharing the lives of enslaved and formerly enslaved people in coastal Georgia Liberty and Bryan Counties.

-What will you find here?
-More than 40,000 names of enslaved people during the period 1768-1865 contained in 3800+ searchable abstracts, transcripts and lists of wills, estate inventories, and deed records, plus church, court and other records.
+Find an ancestor during slavery in more than 40,000 names of enslaved people during the period 1768-1865 contained in 3800+ searchable abstracts, transcripts and lists of wills, estate inventories, and deed records, plus church, court and other records.

 What if you are not researching Liberty County?
 Use this site as an example of what kinds of records you might find in your own county of interest.